 This sounds daunting but needn’t be because a human being does the same thing!

 Make sure that your CV contains the skills the job requires ideally by ensuring that the specific words and phrases are clear and obvious in the CV.
 Some repetition is fine if it is logical and natural but stuffing the CV with keywords is definitely not a good idea.
 A sophisticated system might spot it and even if it doesn’t the human who reads your CV will smell a rat!

 This is a big topic in its own right and how you can use keywords effectively and their importance to your job search is explained in our blog ‘Why Keywords are crucial for your job search’ and looks at their relevance for CVs, Linkedin and job boards.

 - Management consultancy CVs sometimes pull out projects and put these in a separate section, but Prism doesn’t advise this approach.
 Recruiters want to know when the experience was gained and this presentation does not provide that information.

 - Don’t list too many ‘Key Skills’.
 Any more than 5 are just ‘skills’!

-- Use spell check (it’s surprising how many people don’t) but also always proof read several times as spell check can’t always be trusted.
-Common errors are “form” and “from”, “Principle” and “Principal”, “formerly” and “formally”.
-Ideally get someone else to do so too: it’s easy to become word blind on a document you have read many times.
+- Use spell check (it’s surprising how many people don’t) but also always proofread several times as spell check can’t always be trusted.
+Common errors that get past spell-check are “form” and “from”, “Principle” and “Principal”, “formerly” and “formally”.
+Ideally, get someone else to do so too: it’s easy to become word blind on a document you have read many times.
 If you make mistakes employers will assume you lack attention to detail and are careless.
 If you can’t get your CV right you won’t get a client report right.
 Beware capitals: spell check often ignores capitalised words.

 - Your CV should be consistent with your LinkedIn profile (dates, job titles etc.) as invariably the latter WILL be looked at.
-But it can be tailored and LinkedIn shouldn’t just be an online version of your CV.
+But the CV can be tailored and LinkedIn shouldn’t just be an online version of your CV.